pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 * No attempts will be made to model how capacity will be affected by pending volume operations.
 This would depend on internal driver details that Kubernetes doesn’t have.

+* Nodes are not prioritized based on how much storage they have available.
+  This and a way to specify the policy for the prioritization might be added later on in a separate KEP.

 * Because of that and also for other reasons (capacity changed via operations outside of Kubernetes, like creating or deleting volumes,